microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 ```

 - Use the following command to run in the Excel client.

 ```bash
 // Command to run on desktop (Windows or Mac) npm run start:desktop
 ```

-- The first time you run the project there will be two prompts since you are sideloading the plugin.
+- The first time you run the project there will be two prompts:
-  - `Enable Developer Mode`
+  - One will ask to `Enable Developer Mode`.
+This is required for sideloading plugins.
-  - Accept the certificate for the plugin
+  - Next when prompted accept the certificate for the plugin service.

 - To access the custom function type `=ORT.Sentiment("TEXT")` and `ORT.Question("QUESTION","CONTEXT")` in an empty cell and pass in the parameters.